leveeml/rabbids/README.md

 # Rabbids

-A library to create AMPQ consumers in a nice way
+A library to create AMQP consumers in a nice way

-# Features

-- [ ] Create Consumers from configs
-- [ ] Create Producers from configs
-- [ ] Restart consumers/producers in case of disconect
-- [ ] Rabbids manager
-- [ ] Restart of consumers/producers
-- [ ] Graceful shutdown